-Aside from the degenerative response described above, the significant increase in soleus muscle internucleosomal DNA fragmentation, given by the apoptotic index (figure 1), suggests that apoptosis is a key mechanism in the unloading-induced muscular atrophy.
+apoptotic index (Fig. 1), suggests that apoptosis is a key mechanism in the unloading-induced muscular atrophy.
 Smith et al. (2000) reported an increased incidence of apoptosis evaluated by TUNEL in adult rabbit soleus muscle after two days of short-term immobilization.
-Similar in situ labelling methods were used by Allen et al. (1997) to identify apoptotic nuclei in atrophic fibres after two weeks of muscle unloading by hindlimb suspension.
+Similar in situ labeling methods were used by Allen et al. (1997) to identify apoptotic nuclei in atrophic fibers after two weeks of muscle unloading by hindlimb suspension.
 Thus, the loss of muscle mass during disuse could be mediated by the decreased number of nuclei with maintenance of a homeostatic balance in the myonuclear domain (Siu et al. 2005).
 In fact, our biochemical results confirm this hypothesis since we observed an inverse time-course trend between soleus wet weight and protein concentration and the apoptotic index.
 However, despite the biochemical support we did not find any microscopic evidence for the occurrence of apoptosis.
-It is important to be aware of the fact that these biochemical and morphological data do not necessarily appear incompatible, since it is accepted that the ultrastructural analysis of whole muscle is technically impossible.
+It is important to be aware of the fact that these biochemical and morphological data do not necessarily incompatible, since it is accepted that the ultrastructural analysis of whole muscle is technically impossible.
 In addition to that, histological manifestations are finally a temporal consequence of biochemical mechanisms.
-In this sense, it might be argued, that the short experimental period used in our study was inadequate to elicit the prominent apoptotic morphologic manifestations described by others after 2 or 6 days (Smith et al. 2000).
+In this sense, it might be argued that the short experimental period used in our study was inadequate to elicit the manifestations apoptotic morphologic prominent described after 2 or 6 days (Smith et al. 2000).
 It could also be questioned that the nuclei of cell types other than myofibers (e.g. endothelial cells, fibroblasts) may also contribute to the observed results, as they were included in the muscle tissue homogenates (Smith et al. 2000).
-However, the alterations observed in our study are likely attributable to myofibers once the proportion of non-muscle cells in the muscle tissue homogenates prepared according to the methodology described is very reduced (Siu and Alway 2005).
+However, the alterations observed in our study are likely attributable to myofibers once the proportion of nonmuscle cells in the muscle tissue homogenates prepared according to the methodology described is very low (Siu and Alway 2005).

-In order to support the data regarding the apoptotic index and to explain possible apoptotic pathways leading to the cleavage of DNA to form mono- and oligonucleosomes, the caspase-3 activity was evaluated.
+In order to support the data regarding the apoptotic index and to explain possible apoptotic pathways leading to the cleavage of DNA to form monoand oligonucleosomes, the caspase-3 activity was evaluated.
 Our results indicate that the greatest caspase-3 activity exists in group 12HS, which precedes the peak of cytoplasmatic mono- and oligonucleosomes observed at 24 hours of simulated weightlessness.
-These results are in accordance with the well established concept that caspase-3 is able to cleave endonuclease inhibitors and therefore activate CAD (caspase activated DNase), which is in turn responsible for the internuclesomal DNA fragmentation (Adams et al. 2001; Dirks and Leeuwenburgh 2002; Adams 2003; Adhihetty and Hood 2003).
+These results are in accordance with the well established concept that caspase-3 is able to cleave endonuclease inhibitors and therefore activate CAD (caspase activated DNase), which is in turn responsible for the internuclesomal DNA fragmentation (Adams et al. 2001, Dirks Leeuwenburgh 2002, Adams 2003, Adhihetty and Hood 2003).
 Therefore, the data obtained in this study suggests that activation of this proteolytic caspase may be partly involved in muscle protein degradation and muscle wet weight reduction observed in the earlier phases of suspension.
 On the other hand, our results do not support the observations of Ruest et al. (2002) which sustain the hypothesis that caspase-3 activity comes exclusively from embryonic and regenerating muscle.
 The premise of satellite cell activation is not excluded in atrophic conditions (Jejurikar et al. 2002), but considering the time-course of caspase-3 activity, it seems unlikely that this proteolytic activity can be attributed to a regenerative process.